Marchenko1997/Star-WarsHeroes/README.md

 **Usage:**

 * Client
-    - Navigate to the project directory: cd star-wars
+    - Navigate to the project directory: cd StarWars
     - Install dependencies: yarn install
         - Run the project: yarn start
         - Open a browser and navigate to: http://localhost:3000